Each of us is unique in our own way. We all have different thoughts, feelings, and behaviors that sum up our personalities.

 Your close ones and the people you usually interact with can provide deep insights into how they interpret you.

 Here, you need to make sure the feedback you’re seeking is from people who have your welfare at their heart.
-On the flipside, you will also have to be sincere and objective in receiving those feedbacks.
+On the flip side, you will also have to be sincere and objective in receiving those feedback.

 3. Personality tests